kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 }
 ```

-What impressed me most was how Cursor handled metadata updates.
-When I asked it to "Migrate the date field and provide a description for the blog posts", it did something clever:
+But here's where Cursor & Claude excelled - the metadata updates.
+I asked it to "Migrate the date field and add descriptions for the blog posts" and it did something clever:

 Before: